📍 Serving Hartford & All of Greater Hartford

 6. Close the sale: The Executor signs the deed at closing.
 Proceeds first pay off mortgages, liens, and estate expenses, then are distributed to beneficiaries.

-• For most heirs the real tax question is federal capital gains — and the step-up in basis described below usually wipes out most or all of it.
+• The tax that actually touches most heirs is federal capital gains, and the stepped-up basis explained below usually erases most or all of it.

 Selling an Inherited Hartford Property With Siblings (or Other Co-Heirs)